tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-4.md

 * Logistic regression attempts to produce accurate probability estimates by maximizing the probability of the training data.
-* the data can be separated perfectly into two groups using a hyperplane, it is said to be lin- early separable. t turns out that if the data is linearly separable, there is a very simple algorithm for finding a separating hyperplane and s called the **perceptron learning rule**.
+* the data can be separated perfectly into two groups using a hyperplane, it is said to be linearly separable. t turns out that if the data is linearly separable, there is a very simple algorithm for finding a separating hyperplane and s called the **perceptron learning rule**.
   <img src="./img/4/6.png" alt="alt text" width="500" height="300"></br>